-The University of Tennessee contributes to the State Employees, Teachers, and Higher Education Employees Pension Plan (SETHEEPP), a cost-sharing, multiple-employer, defined benefit pension plan administered by the Tennessee Consolidated Retirement System (TCRS).
+The State of Tennessee provides a pension plan that covers state and higher education employees.
+That plan is a part of the Public Employee Retirement Plan, an agent multiple-employer defined benefit pension plan administered by the Tennessee Consolidated Retirement System (TCRS).
 TCRS provides retirement, death, and disability benefits as well as annual cost-of-living adjustments to plan members and their beneficiaries.
 Title 8, Chapters 34-37, Tennessee Code Annotated, establishes benefit provisions.
 State statutes are amended by the Tennessee General Assembly.

-The TCRS issues a publicly available financial report that includes financial statements and required supplementary information for SETHEEPP.
-That report is available on the state's website at http://www.treasury.tn.gov/tcrs.
+The TCRS issues a publicly available financial report that includes financial statements and required supplementary information for the Public Employee Retirement Plan.
+That report is available on the state's website at www.treasury.tn.gov/tcrs.

 Plan members are noncontributory.
 The university is required to contribute at an actuarially determined rate.
 The current rate is 15.03% of annual covered payroll.
-Contribution requirements for the university are established and may be amended by the TCRS Board of Trustees.
-The university's contributions to TCRS for the years ended June 30, 2013, 2012, and 2011, were \$47,508,570.55, \$44,814,905.55, and \$43,343,861.11, respectively.
-Contributions met the requirements for each year.
+Contribution requirements for the university are established and may be amended by the TCRS' Board of Trustees.